 As the coal industry has declined over the past few years, thousands of jobs have been lost.
 Policies like the RECLAIM Act can assist communities struggling with these mass layoffs in diversifying their economies, addressing environmental problems, and building a bright future.

 The RECLAIM Act would provide an immediate economic boost through the release of $1 billion to reclaim abandoned coal mines.
 This money could put laid off miners—who possess the earth-moving skills necessary for reclamation work—and others to work reclaiming mines.
-Estimates from OSMRE show the funds would create 4,600 reclamation jobs across the country.
+Estimates from OSMRE show the funds would create at least 4,600 reclamation jobs across the country.

 Reclaimed sites could serve as locations for long-term economic opportunities to create permanent local jobs.
 By empowering citizens in coalfield communities to turn old pollution liabilities into business opportunities, the RECLAIM Act could help create a strong, just, and sustainable economy in Appalachia at a time when the economy is in dire straights.

 The RECLAIM Act was introduced in the House in February 2016 by a bipartisan group of legislators led by Congressman Hal Rogers (R-KY).
 The bill was introduced in the Senate in December 2016 by a group of senators led by Joe Manchin (D-WV).
 In this Congress, the legislation was reintroduced in the House by Congressman Rogers and a bipartisan set of cosponsors in March 2017.
 In the Senate, Senator McConnell introduced a version of RECLAIM, though it abandons the long-term economic development provision of the bill.
 Senator Manchin also re-introduced the version of the RECLAIM Act from last Congress.

 Abandoned underground and surface mines across the country have been leveraged to create thousands of jobs in agriculture, recreation, tourism, renewable energy production, retail, and beyond.
 View some examples below.